 Alex and the Kaleidoscope Band at Hudson RiverKids — Chelsea and Tribeca

-Alex and the Kaleidoscope rock both dates for Hudson RiverKids–a series jam-packed with fab kids' entertainers.
+Alex and the Kaleidoscope rock both dates for Hudson RiverKids, an ongoing summer series jam-packed with fab kids' entertainers.
 Held this year as usual at two locations, on Mondays at Chelsea's Pier 62 and on Thursdays at Tribeca's Pier 25.

 Make Music New York — Citywide